socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ![CRC Card Notation Explained](./images/ZIO-CRCCardNotationExplained.png)

 *Discussion:* The template and the teaser questions deviate from the original CRC format a bit (applying our method engineering rule "do not follow templates blindly, but adopt them to your needs").
 In the Responsibilities cell, functions, (externally visible) data, and qualities are mentioned; in the Collaborations cell, both inbound and outbound dependencies can be listed.
-Note that there is an extra cell asking for previous experiences and realizations with the candidate component (in support of the decision-making use case of CRC cards).
+There is an extra cell asking for previous experiences and realizations with the candidate component (in support of the decision-making use case of CRC cards).

 ### Example(s)

-This is an example of a filled out card (an entire layer is described here, rather than a single component in that layer):
+This is an example of a filled-out card (an entire layer is described here, rather than a single component in that layer):

 <!-- IH CE: two more comments on figure -->